heinzwittenbrink/slides-intelligentcontent/ic.md

 ## Taxonomy Strategy

+> The taxonomy strategy enables you to intelligently store and retrieve your content based on a common vocabulary and shared metadata. [@rockley2011]

+---

-> Taxonomy strategy.
-The taxonomy strategy enables you to intelligently store and retrieve your content based on a common vocabulary and shared metadata.
-In addition to traditional metadata for information storage and retrieval, it is important to develop metadata to define the delivery channel (print, web, wireless), the method of filtering the content (product, customer segment/audience, region, product version) and the final information product (brochure, web, eBook).[@rockley2011]
+> In addition to traditional metadata for information storage and retrieval, it is important to develop metadata to define the delivery channel (print, web, wireless), the method of filtering the content (product, customer segment/audience, region, product version) and the final information product (brochure, web, eBook).[@rockley2011]

 ## Workflows

-> Creating intelligent processes (workflow).
-An intelligent content strategy also involves people and intelligent (collaborative) processes.
+> An intelligent content strategy also involves people and intelligent (collaborative) processes.
 Collaboration ensures that the content elements are consistent and can be reused wherever they're required.
-Processes should be redesigned to match the intelligent content strategy and support the way the authors work.
-Workflow can be used to support these processes.[@rockley2011]
+Processes should be redesigned to match the intelligent content strategy and support the way the authors work. [@rockley2011]

+---

-> We determined that the Darwin Information Typing Architecture (DITA) [] was appropriate for the content development.
-With DITA - an XML-based, end-to-end architecture for authoring, producing and delivering technical information - we could create structured, modular, reusable content [] that could be automatically adapted to each of the desired outputs (print, web, mobile).
+> With DITA - an XML-based, end-to-end architecture for authoring, producing and delivering technical information - we could create structured, modular, reusable content [...] that could be automatically adapted to each of the desired outputs (print, web, mobile).
 It also provided a strong support for translation.[@rockley2011]